 Do you double about it?
 White circle applied on a jacket which is worn by a performer standing alone in the courtyard, dark-red circle on gallery window.
 Photo: Kobie Nel

 Entrée is pleased to present a new mini-exhibition with work by Mathijs van Geest in an exclusive one night only format.
 His practice is characterized by small and concise work, and instead of relying on big gestures, the monumental or the grandeur, he’s asking what if an exhibition wants to be silent, intimate, condensed and quietly referring to itself?

 Mathijs van Geest exhibition Friday October 31.
-Photo: Kobie Nel
+All photo by Kobie Nel.

 A simple longing.
 Light bulb from the artist

 A few things you should know about me.
 Appropriated doormat from the gallery hallway, clothe fabric under glass.

 Post.
 Stack of 250 postcards with the title ‘Dust (Universe)’ to be taken for free by the visitors.